egemenimre/opticks/docs/models/sharpness/sharpness_pt2.md

 Multiplying the ATF value with the ideal optical MTF, we can reach a more realistic MTF with the aberrations.
 As the $W_{RMS}$ value increases, the ATF value decreases and the resulting MTF also decreases, corresponding to a degradation in image quality.

-Some sample fabrication tolerances are given [here](https://www.telescope-optics.net/fabrication.htm).
+A $W_{RMS} = 1/14$ is likely a good starting point to model manufacturing errors [^11].
+Some [sample fabrication tolerances are given here](https://www.telescope-optics.net/fabrication.htm).
 For example, surface roughness for Commercial Optics can be a single wavelength (Peak-to-Valley), whereas for Precision Optics it could be about quarter of a wavelength and for High Precision Optics it could be as low as 5% of a wavelength.
 Satellite imagers would also be as high as 5% of a wavelength.

 ## Detector MTF Models